wharton/python-vagrant-centos7/README.md

-# A CentOS 7.6 Vagrant Box with Python 3.5 & 3.6 via Ansible
+# A CentOS 7.6 Vagrant Box with Python 3.6 via Ansible

 * Apache 2.4, with mod_wsgi for running Django
 * Microsoft ODBC & FreeTDS drivers for MS SQL Server
 * PostgreSQL Drivers & Server
-* Node + npm

 This repository contains a CentOS 7.6 box for Vagrant.
-Python 3.5 and 3.6 are installed alongside the system Python (2.7.5).
+Python 3.6 is installed alongside the system Python (2.7.5).
 The Vagrant config uses Ansible roles to configure the box for the development environment, that should also be (mostly) suitable for setting up a production server. `Cookiecutter` and `Pygments` are installed with the system Python, and bash aliases exist to `venv` for `mkvirtualenv`, `workon` and `cdsitepackages` (for those used to `virtualenvwrapper` shortcuts).

 PostgreSQL 10 server is installed locally for full-stack local development.
 MS SQL is also supported as a Django database backend with either the Microsoft provided ODBC driver or the FreeTDS ODBC Driver to an external SQL Server. `wkhtmltopdf` is installed for compatibility with Python's PDF kit.